Traits

 end

-params defined.
-You can think of trait :trait_name
+:end_at params defined.
+You can think of trait :trait_name as a cut-and-paste

 mechanism which allows you to reuse common snippets of design-time code.